Graduate Program in Physiology and Biophysics

 The Department of Physiology offers a PhD in Physiology and supports a MD/PhD degree in Physiology.

-For the PhD degree, a minimum of 60 credit hours in physiology and biomedical science courses are required, at least 15 of the 60 credits must be outside the major area of study.
+For the PhD degree, a minimum of 60 credit hours in physiology and biomedical science courses are required.
+At least 15 of the 60 credits must be outside the major area of study.
 In addition, at least one first author original research publication and a dissertation are requisites for the PhD.
 Our PhD students are fully financially supported throughout their training, receiving a full tuition scholarship, student healthcare, and a living stipend of $28,000 per year.

 For a list of prerequisites and an application, click here.